ylashin/HadoopPD/readme/spark-streaming-part2.md

 ## Package & test the application

 1. No we will need to package and export a FAT JAR (JAR with all dependencies), copy it to docker container and run it using spark-submit.
-   For the time being we have only one dependency which is Spark core and is already installed on target container but next parts will make use of the configurations we will do now as there will be some dependencies and libraries not availavle on target container.
+   For the time being we have only one dependency which is Spark core and is already installed on target container but next parts will make use of the configurations we will do now as there will be some dependencies and libraries not available on target container.

 2. Open *pom.xml* but do not go to XML view, the dependencies tab is our target here
 3. Select Spark_Core dependency then properties and change its scope to provided (meaning it is already available on target environment) then click OK